Assasain20/AngrySDK/README.md

 ---
 ## Changes from the original repo
-for now i'm just gonna add stuff like blocks and possibly menus and other stuff in the future mmmmmmmm
+For now I'm just gonna add stuff like blocks and possibly menus and other stuff in the future mmmmmmmm For a full list of stuff I will add, look at the [To-do list.](TODO.md)
 ## Downloads
 To download AngrySDK you'll need a copy of Angry Birds Seasons 3.3.0, simply replace the game's data folder and config.lua file with the ones presented here to get started.
 ## Features